 Rent your dress.
 Opt to rent your dress instead of buying a brand new one.
 Websites such as Rent The Runway let you rent designer dresses and accessories for a fraction of the price.
-Become a member to enjoy $25 off your first rental.
+We put together a few of our favorite rentals for this summer.

 Buy your bridesmaid dress used.
 The biggest lie in the wedding industry is that you will wear your bridesmaid dress again.
 Bridesmaid Trade and Tradesy sell used bridesmaid dresses from popular stores such as David’s Bridal and J. Crew.
 Plus, enter your e-mail at Tradesy to get $20 off any purchase of $200 or more.

 Be an active part of the planning process.
 As a bridesmaid, chances are you’ll have the opportunity to give input.
 If the bride gives you an idea of what she’s looking for with the bridesmaid dresses or shoes, send over suggestions.
 You’ll be helping her out while being able to keep your budget in mind.
 The same is true for planning the shower, bachelorette, or engagement party.
 If the bridesmaids are throwing these events, come prepared with less expensive (but still fun!) suggestions.
 The same goes for groomsman and the bachelor party.

 Find the best airline credit card deal.
 Fly to the wedding for free.
 For example, right now on Brad’s Deals, the Chase Sapphire Preferred Card offers a $500 travel reward when you spend $4,000 in the first 3 months.
 Purchase something you'd normally pay cash for, and pay the entire balance to avoid debt accumulating.